This website contains affiliate links. If you buy, you are supporting my work. Thanks!

 According to this article by Dominic Searcy Ph.D, self esteem comes from three sources; things you hear about yourself, who you spend your time with and what you do.
 There is no reason to doubt that this is not true for children.

-There are a number of factors which may affect self esteem of children, according to the Family Front and Centre: A Support Resource Promoting Healthy Child Development, published in 2004.
-These factors include environmental factors such as family, and events in the family such as divorce or abuse.
-There are also factors such as the child’s personality and sensitive which play a role in a child’s self esteem.
+There are a number of factors that may affect child self-esteem, according to the Family Front and Centre: A Support Resource Promoting Healthy Child Development, published in 2004.
+These factors include environmental factors such as family and events in the family such as divorce or abuse.
+There are also factors such as the child’s personality and sensitivity that play a role in a child’s self-esteem.

 The family environment is very important to a child.
 Boosting your child’s self esteem begins at home.
 Ideally, a loving and secure environment with parents who understand and provide a child’s emotional needs such as love, encouragement, sympathy and physical needs such as food, clothing and a secure home will help your child’s well-being.